isomerpages/sportsg-corp/media-centre/media-release/_posts/2017-05-27-post-SBA Badminton Academy to kick off on 3 June.md

 Previously a private coach that runs his own programmes, current SBA Badminton Academy head coach Mr Wayne Kuo said, “I believe the new academy will create a heightened interest in the sport, leading to more people playing this sport and a bigger market for both the SBA Badminton Academy and other private academies.
 The training provided by the SBA Badminton Academy to upgrade myself will also help make my programmes better.
 In the long run, I see a win-win situation for local badminton fraternity, with everyone working together for the interest of the sport.

 The SBA Badminton Academy is open for registration for children aged six to 17 years old.
 The programme will kick off on 3 June at six Sports Centres around the island.
-Parents interested to find out more information or sign their child up for the programme can do so at [SBA Badminton Academy].
+Parents interested to find out more information or sign their child up for the programme can do so at SBA Badminton Academy.

 ![](/images/Media%20Centre/Media%20Release/2017/May/MCCY%20Parl%20Sec%20Baey%20Yam%20Keng%20with%20National%20team%20players%20and%20players%20from%20various%20schools.jpeg)